Pavithra-Shankarbabu/tictactoe-minimax-alg/README.md

 In this example, the player (represented by "X") has made the first move in the top-left corner.
 The AI opponent (represented by "O") has made the second move in the center.
 The player has made the third move in the center-left.
 The game is still ongoing.

-6. You should see the version of Python you installed.

 # Features Development

 The game could be further developed by adding features such as: